namiri-tech/docs-rdme-ke/docs/REF/frequently-asked-questions/which-units-should-i-use-for-services.md

 For physical items, the packaging unit and quantity unit are self-explanatory.

-For services, we advise that you use: "NET" for packaging unit and "pieces/ item" for quantity unit.
+For services, we advise that you use: "NET" for packaging unit and "Pieces/ Item" for quantity unit.

 ### On the Dashboard